 The Institute is independently funded by donations from philanthropic trusts and individuals, as well as grants and commissioned research from business, unions and NGOs.
 The Australia Institute is not government funded and does not accept donations or commissioned work from political parties.
 With no formal political or commercial ties, the Institute is in a position to maintain its independence while advancing a vision for a fair and progressive Australia.

 With new dilemmas confronting our society and our planet, a better balance is urgently needed.
 Unprecedented levels of consumption co-exist with extreme poverty.
 Technology has connected humanity as never before, yet civic engagement is declining.
 Environmental neglect continues despite heightened ecological awareness.
 If genuine progress is to be achieved, conscience, equity and concern for the future must be the guiding principles of our democracy.
 Socially just, environmentally responsible and economically viable solutions are possible, but only if insightful questions are combined with excellent research.

 The Institute is determined to push public debate beyond the simplistic question of whether markets or governments have all the answers to more important questions: When does government need to intervene in the market?
 When should it stand back?
 And when regulation is needed, what form should it take?

 A copy of The Australia Institute’s 2014-15 Annual Report can be downloaded here.

 Support the work of The Australia Institute

 With your support we will be able to expand our influential program of research that matters.

 Here are some ways you can assist the Institute’s work:

 The best way to support our research is to make a tax deductible donation to our Research Fund.
 We accept one-off or regular donations.

-Sign up to receive our free monthly e-bulletin Between the Lines, which offers a selective analysis of the policies and politics affecting the wellbeing of Australians.
+Sign up to receive our free e-bulletin Between the Lines, which offers a selective analysis of the policies and politics affecting the wellbeing of Australians.